 New features in v8.1-A are aimed at market segments with very large systems, a blog on The Armv8 architecture and its ongoing development can be found here.

 Version 8.2-A includes enhanced memory model, half-precision floating point data processing and introduces both RAS (reliability availability serviceability) support and statistical profiling extension (SPE).
-You can find the new v8.2-A documentation here.
+Read the new v8.2-A documentation on Arm Developer.
 These updates have been described more fully in Armv8-A architecture evolution.

 This extension includes essential features (such as RAS and SPE) to enable enterprise computing and enhance performance in continuous sampling applications.The Spec documentation for Reliability, Availability and Serviceability - RAS - can be downloaded here.